KainosSoftwareLtd/GreenGauge/culture/Culture-Sharing.md

 ### For 5 points

-"Sharing: There is a staff ideas forum where things that have worked well within a team can be shared across the organisation.
+**Sharing**: There is a staff ideas forum where things that have worked well within a team can be shared across the organisation.
 This is inclusive and provides a great way to share learnings beyond individuals.
-People feel psychological safe sharing failures.

-**Learning**: People feel safe sharing successes, lessons learnt and failures.
+**Learning**: People feel safe sharing both successes and lessons learned from their experiences.